azotheblue/blog/_posts/2024-03-01-Security-Onion-Playbook.md

 ## CONCLUSION

-In closing, playbooks help extension the detection frontier for Security Onion.
+In closing, playbooks help extend the detection frontier for Security Onion.

 This was more or less a way for me to explore how to setup and turn on a Playbook.
 This was something I wanted to research for a while, and I figured writing a blog about it was the best way to do it.